SBDWolf/PMD-Super-Cutsceneless-Hack/README.md

 - Additionally, make sure game patching is enabled on the Luma3DS menu (hold select while powering on the 3DS)

 For Citra:
 - Make sure you have Super Mystery Dungeon added to your games list.
 Then right click on the game, select "Open Mods Location" and you should be inside a folder called "0004000000174600" (for the US version) or "0004000000174400" (for the EU version).
+This is a directory from Citra that will be read from to load mods.
-Onto here you should drag the "romfs" folder from the appropriate region of the hack (it is inside luma/titles/0004000000174600 for the US version. or inside luma/titles/0004000000174400 for the EU version).
+- Onto Citra's mod folder that just opened, you should drag the "romfs" folder from luma.zip from the appropriate region of the hack (it is inside luma/titles/0004000000174600 for the US version. or inside luma/titles/0004000000174400 for the EU version).
 ---
 Credit to SkyEditor and its authors for allowing the extraction and recompilation of the game's Lua scripts, as well as to .Net 3DS Toolkit for providing a solution to unpack and re-pack a 3DS ROM into a modified one.